jonas7654/Econometrics/README.md

  **List of Packages for [R](https://www.r-project.org/) , [Julia](https://julialang.org/) , [Python](https://www.python.org/) and [MATLAB](https://www.mathworks.com/products/matlab.html) to begin with**

-The **[R](https://www.r-project.org/)** base Package contains all important packages for your model estimations.
-However sometimes there are packages who are better and easier to use in comparison to the base packages.
+The **[R](https://www.r-project.org/)** base package contains all important packages for your model estimations.
+However there are packages who are better and easier to use in comparison to the base package.
 I will list a few useful packages below.

  * [Tidyverse](https://www.tidyverse.org/) offers a variety of packages for data manipulation, plotting and importing.